 One application that many emerging media artists are drawn to today is Cinema 4D.
 An application that is used in animation, rendering, and 3D modeling.
 First released in the early 90s, Cinema 4D was developed by MAXON, a software company based in Germany.
-Today, it used by digital artists and filmmakers around the world to create hypnotizing loops, surreal settings, and highly detailed special effects.
+Today, it is used by digital artists and filmmakers around the world to create hypnotizing loops, surreal settings, and highly detailed special effects.

 “Cinema 4D allows us to make simulations with light, materials and physics in an easy way and we can get a final result very quickly […] I like that it is possible to configure the render settings and make it easier to work with simple notebooks.
 There are many ways to get a good result with different render settings.”-Vitória Cribb, Multi-Disciplinary artist

 In its initial stages, Cinema 4D was produced solely for Amiga computers.
 By 1996, the program developed Cinema 4D V4, making the software accessible to Macintosh and Windows users as well.
 As the program continued to advance throughout the 2000s, different functions were added to improve texture, lighting, and coloring.
 The program also began to incorporate coding softwares such as Python.

 Artists and engineers that we spoke to praised the software for its efficiency and rendering abilities.
 Motion designer Michael Erla described Cinema 4D as “the ultimate DCC (digital compact cassette)” and “the perfect solution for a one person team”.